nadirabid/exercise_parser/README.md

 #### Done

+- [x] Workout date should not be optional
+- [x] Time elapsed should not be optional
 - [x] Create icon for app - annoying wokr
 - [x] WorkoutEditor: fix the hide button
 - [x] Pick a new app color - annoying work